apparebit/shantay/README.md

 The `batch_count` and `sha256` properties can be automatically recovered from the directory hierarchy.
 Simply run *shantay*'s `recover` task.
-It performs a large number of consistency checks to ensure that the directory hierarchy is well-formed.
+It performs a good number of consistency checks to ensure that the directory hierarchy is well-formed.
 Futhermore, whereas other tasks are fail-fast and stop upon the first error, the `recover` task only fails after completing its file system traversal.

 Three more files contain summary statistics about the batch file contents:

-  - `meta-statistics.parquet` contains the same data as `meta.json` plus a few related metrics.
+  - `meta-statistics.parquet` contains the same data as `meta.json` plus counts collected during analysis.
   - `meta-keywords.parquet` contains data about the use of keywords.
   - `meta-platforms.parquet` contains data about the composition of platforms.